 Intimate conversation includes learning to put your feelings into words, asking open-ended questions, and following up in order to deepen connection.
 Learn adjectives, practice asking questions, see if you can keep the conversation going.
 Trust is built as you express compassion and empathy for one another’s feelings, and this foundation is essential when you face the inevitable betrayal.

 Betrayal exists in every relationship.
 More often than not, the betrayals accumulate like small dents.
 Other times, they arrive like a sudden crash.
 In both cases, they present a unique opportunity for trust building.
 I have heard more than a few young couples say something like, “I can forgive anything except infidelity.
 If my partner cheats, I’m out.”
 Infidelity is a tragic betrayal of trust and intimacy, and I don’t want to diminish the pain it introduces into a relationship, but I’d like to suggest that a zero-tolerance policy is a bad strategy.

 First, it’s very difficult to establish trust on a conditional basis.
 Second, some of the strongest and most trusting relationships are based on repair after a betrayal.
 At your wedding you will make promises to one another, often without a real sense of what you’re actually promising.
 Saying “yes” after saying “no” is a powerful affirmation of trust and can lead to both attunement and a more intimate attachment.

-Talk to your partner this weekend about how you will navigate the inevitable betrayals that will enter the relationship.
+Talk to your partner about how you will navigate the inevitable betrayals that will enter the relationship.
 How will you respond to subtle misunderstandings, unmet expectations, poor choices, and bad coping behaviors in ways that increase your trust metric?

 Perhaps this discussion could be your first attempt at the art of intimate conversation.
 There are dozens more that you can and should entertain as you navigate the early years of your relationship.
 You will be happy you did.
 Trust me.